thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

   - VM with public IP (provided by tutorial host)
   - SSH key for secure access (provided by tutorial host)
   - SLURM API key (located at `/packages/slurm/config/key`)
-  - SLURM and Prometheus IP addresses (pre-populated)
+  - SLURM and Prometheus IP addresses (provided by tutorial host)

 ## Environment Setup

 ### SSH Connection

-First, set appropriate permissions and connect to your VM:
+Connect to your VM using SSH:

 ```bash
 chmod 600 /path/to/your/ssh_key